-Lyft is a ride sharing app the is the main competitor of Uber.
-The only major difference aside from branding, is that Uber is cheaper.
+Lyft is a ride-sharing app that is the main competitor of Uber.
+The only major difference aside from branding is that Uber is cheaper.
 The company is worth $700 million.

-Lyft is less formal than Uber, with their drivers placing a pink moustache on the front of their cars.
+Lyft is less formal than Uber, with their drivers placing a pink mustache on the front of their cars.

 The logo redesign was headed by Lyft’s head of UX and product design, Frank Yoo.

 Lyft uses three colors.
 Lyft Pink, Charcoal, and Mulberry.

 Lyft Pink is PMS: Neon 813.
 CMYK: 0, 100, 0, 0.
 RGB: 255, 0, 191.
 HEX: #FF00BF.

 Lyft Mulberry is PMS: 2735.
 CMYK: 100, 100, 0, 0.
 RGB: 53, 35, 132.
 HEX: #352384.

 Lyft Charcoal is PMS: 533.
 CMYK: 90, 82, 45, 47.
 RGB: 51, 52, 71.
 HEX: #333347.

 Lyft used Maslow’s Hierarchy of Needs to define their design principles, which are threefold: Nail the basics, build confidence (consistent and transparent), and be unique (ownable and delightful).